Can’t watch the video or prefer to read? Check out the transcript:

 The fast way to improve your deliverability is by sending to an engaged list.
 Most major email clients track how recipients engage with emails from your domain – how many emails are marked as spam, how many are opened–you get the idea.

-They then use this information to determine whether your emails are qualify as spam.
+They then use this information to determine whether your emails qualify as spam.
 Having lots of uninterested people on your list will only hurt your efforts to reach those that actually do want to receive your emails.

 To do this, you’ll want to regularly clean your list.
-Best practice suggest doing so every 3-6 months.
+Best practice suggests doing so every 3-6 months.
 An example would be to get rid of the people who haven’t interacted with your email in over a year.

 One of the best ways to keep your list clean is by making sure your content is always relevant to everyone you’re targeting.